shauryachichra5/Images-AI/README.md

 # Images AI 🚀
-The aim of the project is to test out deployment (Render) and Docker
+The aim of the project is to test out deployment (Render for now..), docker and fast-api.

 ---